-If your business is new, IRS will automatically pre-enroll you in EFTPS when you apply for an EIN.
+If your business is new, the IRS will automatically pre-enroll you in EFTPS when you apply for an EIN.
 Follow the instructions on your EIN package to activate your enrollment.

 For an EFTPS deposit to be on time, you must submit the deposit by 8 p.m.
-Eastern time the day before the date the deposit is due.
+Eastern time the day CAUTION before the date the deposit is due.

 Same-day wire payment option.
 If you fail to submit a deposit transaction on EFTPS by 8 p.m.
-Eastern time the day before the date a deposit is due, you can still make your deposit on time by using the Federal Tax Collection Service (FTCS).
+Eastern time the day before the date a deposit is due, you can still make your deposit on time by using the Federal Tax Collection Service (FTCS) to make a same-day wire payment.
 To use the same-day wire payment method, you will need to make arrangements with your financial institution ahead of time.
 Please check with your financial institution regarding availability, deadlines, and costs.
 Your financial institution may charge you a fee for payments made this way.
-To learn more about the information you will need to provide to your financial institution to make a same-day wire payment, visit the IRS website at www.irs.gov/payments and click on Same-day wire.
+To learn more about the information you will need to give your financial institution to make a same-day wire payment, go to IRS.gov/SameDayWire.

 Timeliness of federal tax deposits.
 If a deposit is required to be made on a day that isn't a business day, the deposit is considered timely if it is made by the close of the next business day.
 A business day is any day other than a Saturday, Sunday, or legal holiday.
 The term "legal holiday" for deposit purposes includes only those legal holidays in the District of Columbia.
-For a list of legal holidays, see Pub.
+Legal holidays in the District of Columbia are provided in section 11 of Pub.
 15.